mkroze/FaceSnaps/README.md

   3. Move directly from one component to another using onContinue() method
 13. Add singleSnapFace component
   1. select the single face snap from the id in the url
+14. First approach to Observables
+  1. interval() and subscribe() to read data
+  2. async pipe to handle html injection from observables
+  3. map() and filter() used inside of pipe() to transform and filter retrieved data from observables
+  4. tap() to add special effects
+15. High level Observables
+  1. it's practically an observer of observers, it uses the following submethods of map().
+  The Observer that subscribe is called external observable and the observable that are subscribed to are called internal observables
+    1. mergeMap(): ensures parallelism: the external Observable can subscribe to the following internal Observables without waiting for the previous ones to be completed.
+    2. concatMap():ensures serialization: it waits for the inner Observables to complete before subscribing to the next ones - even if the outer Observable transmits several times.
+The inner Observables will be processed in sequence.
+    3. exhaustMap(): ensures the complete processing of a subscription before observing a new emission of the External Observable.
+If other requests are made in the meantime, they will not be considered.
+    4. switchMap(): processes the last subscription request of the External Observable and cancels any previous uncompleted subscription.
+16. Memory leaks
+  1. When an observable hasn't been unsubscribed to it generates a flux of data that endangers the performance of the web browser.
+To avoid such issues, you shall implement observables that are sure to be completed and then destroyed
+    1. by using take() method it takes a number as arguments and completes the observable after said number of emissions
+    2. by using ngOnDestroy() method inside the component with the following pattern
+      1. import OnDestroy
+      2. add destroy$ field as Subject<boolean>
+      3. initialise said field in ngOnInit()
+      4. destroy it in ngOnDestroy() using next(true) method
+17. Form Handlers
+  1. two way binding to link a value to the input using [(NgModel)] works for a single input
+  2. take the whole form inputs by using NgForm
+18. Reactive Form handler
+  1. use FormBuilder to generate a FormGroup object
+  2. Linking
+    1. form of template to [formGroup]
+    2. inputs to formControlName
+  3. Observe change in the form using Observable valueChanges
+19. Validate inputs
+  1. Disable the button until the required fields are filled
+  2. Validate the url input of image using RegExp Validators.pattern
+  3. change the rythm of emission to the observable to avoid emitting intermediate value changes
+20. Add the facesnap
+  1. Create a service method that takes the data from the form and adds a facesnap accordingly
+  2. call this method from the newFaceSnapComponent, and redirect the user to the faceScanpListComponent